angela-gervino/BisonFit/ARCHITECTURE.md

 ## Database tables
-The following are the `SQL` tables that required.
+The following are the `SQL` tables that are required.
+Underlined attributes make up the primary key.
+Tables with same attribute names represent data of same category, linked according to the values of common attributes.

 #### Static Lookup Tables:
+Tables needed to lookup exercises.
+Not meant to be changed by the user.<br><br>
 **exercise\_lookup\_table**<br>
 |Attribute|Type|Description|
 |-|-|-|